mainmatter/mainmatter.com/_posts/2020-06-17-on-planning-software-projects.md

 The opposite of that approach is doing only very little or no up-front planning at all and just running off.
-While that removes a lot of pressure from development teams (designers and engineers in particular), other stakeholders that have legitimate needs with regards to predictability and simply insight into a project's progress are left in the cold.
+While that removes a lot of pressure from development teams (designers and engineers in particular), other stakeholders that have legitimate needs with regards to predictability and insight into a project's progress are left in the cold.
 The marketing team will not know when to book the billboards in the local zoo and the product experts can't set up the user testing session with a group of sample elephants as they don't know what